Prithvirajr20/Term-Deposit-ML-Project/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [ Apache License](LICENSE).